attila-lendvai/maru/README.this-stage.md

  - Deleted the *module* abstraction.
 It was a mistake to introduce it because what i used them for can be done using env's chained the right way.

+ - Revived the C groveller (formerly known as osdefs).

 ## Stats